Top 5 myths about workplace stress

 A recent study showed that people who return from anti-stress training felt more stressed than people who didn’t attend.
 No wonder, because focusing on stress is not the way to remove it – it’s a great way to create more stress.
 Instead, you must focus on what gives you peace and energy.
 Here’s a great way to do that every day at work.

-The truth on stress
+The truth about stress

 Repeat after me: Work does not give you stress.
 Feeling bad about work gives you stress.